fongsean/questionnaire_track_fhir_in_qh/README.md

 **2. JSON-based Tools**

 Build and visualise Questionnaires directly in JSON.
-Using AI tools like ChatGPT now makes this process much faster and more efficient.
+Using AI tools like ChatGPT makes this process much faster and more efficient.

 - [Smart Forms Playground](https://fhir-in-qh.smartforms.io/playground)